 Out of the 3 possible Rule Book Warlord traits the Command Traits are the weakest option for the Tyranid forces as the Tyranids have such good leadership skills already, as long as the Tyranids are within Synapse range.
 If you do have to select the Command traits for some reason ( for example a scenarios special rules ), there are traits that Tyranids can find useful.
 It’s just as the selection of the trait is random, there is a higher change of rolling for a ‘dud’ trait.

-If you have a sizeable proportion of scout and infiltrating troops, for example a Genestealer heavy army, then the Strategic Traits may be your best option.
+If you have a sizable proportion of scout and infiltrating troops, for example a Genestealer heavy army, then the Strategic Traits may be your best option.
 The Strategic Traits have a number of options that help reserve troops, or allow you to have more control over when wand where reserve troops arrive.

 If you do not have any reserve troops then the Personal Traits would be recommended.
 This is specially true as many of the traits are close combat related, and close combat is an area that Tyranids excel in.
 It is worth noting that a number of the Personal Traits are objective based.
 This means that you will want to have a couple of game plans mapped out depending on if you roll for a trait that aids the Warlord on a defensive or aggressive role.